Travel Resources

 It is definitely the most famous and coldest wind in Croatia.
 It is a very dry wind as well, blowing from NNE to ENE.
 The word originates from the word Green "going downhill" referring to the cold wind blowing down from the mountains.
 Apart from being cold, it is also a very heavy wind, finally hitting the sea at great speed and force.

-Sailors won't be happy wherever bura is blowing since, due to its strength, it causes a lot of troubles for them.
+Sailors won't be happy wherever Bura is blowing since, due to its strength, it causes a lot of troubles for them.
 But if you do have to sail during Bura time, do it around midday since it is weakest then and gets its full speed back again in the afternoon.
 Definitely avoid sailing in the early evening hours since that is when it strikes the strongest.
 Bura leaves a very unpleasant feeling on your skin and even makes breathing harder, but once it is gone the fresh air sensation is well worth of those cold wind strikes.

 Jugo